microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ## Create an InfoBar

 The XAML below describes an inline InfoBar with the default styling for an error  notification.
 An information bar can be created anywhere in the element tree or code behind.
-In this example, the notification is located in a ResourceDictionary, expanding to fill the width of the stack panel.
+In this example the InfoBar expands to fill the width of the StackPanel layout control it resides in.

+By default, the InfoBar will not be visible.
+Set the IsOpen property to true in the XAML or code behind to display the information.

 XAML
 ```xml